Best Anime YouTube Channels for Reviews, News, and Recommendations

 AnimeUproar

-After 13 years of creating content on YouTube, AnimeUproar has established itself as an anime connoisseur, with 2.04M subscribers.
-A few years back, AnimeUproar also had a YouTube podcast, “Rant Café Anime Podcast,” that ran for more than 200 episodes.
+Having created anime-related videos on YouTube for 14 years, AnimeUproar has now become an anime connoisseur with 2.04M subscribers.
+A few years ago, AnimeUproar had a podcast on YouTube under the name “Rant Café Anime Podcast,” which had over 200 episodes.

-AnimeUproar invests a lot of effort in creating anime-related YouTube videos that offer insightful commentary on some of the most well-known shonen manga and anime.
-The videos are 10- to 30-minute long and packed with juicy details about the anime, including Attack on Titan, One Piece, and Dragon Ball Super.
+AnimeUproar puts a lot of time and energy into creating anime-related videos on YouTube that provide insightful commentary on some of the most popular shonen manga and anime.
+These videos are (usually) 10-30 minutes long, providing juicy details on anime shows such as Attack on Titan, One Piece, Dragon Ball Super, etc.

 Gigguk